-Each niche is different, some have very little competition, and some have a lot, some companies will get more benefit than others.
-We can look at each company on a case by case basis to assess the potential benefit.
+Each niche is different, some have very little competition, and some have a lot, some companies will get more benefits than others.
+We can look at each company on a case-by-case basis to assess the potential benefit.

 4) Does social media activity influence SEO?